Lori10/Master-Thesis-Few-Shot-CoT-Prompting-LLM/README.md

 ## Generating Demos/Prompts with Different Prompting Methods

-Each of the following python file is dedicated to a particular prompting method and generates the desired demos or prompts.
+1. **Demo Generation**: Each of the following python file is dedicated to a particular prompting method and generates the desired demos or prompts.
 To create in-context demos using specific prompting methods, you can use the following Python files:

 - For Random-CoT: `generate_random.py`